coder-bat/PeacePlayer/README.md

 # PeacePlayer

-A personal iOS music player powered by YouTube Music.
-Stream and download any song directly to your iPhone with a clean, native SwiftUI interface.
+A personal iOS music player with a clean, native SwiftUI interface.

 **Personal use only — not for distribution.**